Will Wind Chill Kill My Plants?

 Wind chill affects humans, not plants.
 The temperatures that affect your plants are the actual lows, not the wind chill temperatures.

 Do you have snow in the forecast?
+That can be a good thing.
 Snow acts like insulation.
 It can serve as an insulating blanket on the ground, helping protect your plants’ roots from really cold temperatures.

 Mid-winter is a better time for cold blasts than spring or fall.
 No one wants arctic temperatures, but if we’re going to get them, it’s better for our plants to get them in the heart of winter.
-Most perennials (and shrubs and trees) are in their hardened winter mode by now.
+Most perennials (and shrubs and trees) are in their hardened winter mode.
 Extreme lows can be much more destructive to plants in the spring or fall.

 Many plants are “cold hardy” and can tolerate frigid dips.

-It will be a wait-and-see game when spring and summer come around to find out if and how plants are affected by this winter’s arctic blast.
+It will be a wait-and-see game when spring and summer come around to find out if and how plants are affected by winter’s arctic blasts.
 In the spring, I’ll keep my eye on my “marginally hardy” perennials and newer plants that are still developing their root systems.

 But if you hear weather forecasters toss around epic wind chill numbers, don’t let the wind chill numbers alarm you for your garden.